 WHAT ARE TAPIOCA PEARLS?

 Tapioca pearls are also known as boba pearls.
 They are basically made of tapioca starch that is extracted from cassava roots.
-They come in different sizes and different colors, from tiny pearls to the large pearls (like shown in the photo below).
-They are usually available in dried form in Asian grocery store.
+They come in different sizes and different colors, from tiny pearls to large pearls (as shown in the photo below).
+They are usually available in dried form in Asian grocery stores.
 When they are cooked, they will gel and turn translucent.

 DO TAPIOCA PEARLS HAVE ANY TASTE?